-Fortunately, there are many resolutions for oily and greasy hair!
+Fortunately, there are many solutions for oily and greasy hair!
 Just like skincare, hair care is a personal thing.
 Customise your hair care for your specific needs and you can get rid of oily hair faster than counting to 10!

-1. Clean Your Brush
+1. Clean Your Hairbrush

 Hygiene always helps, with everything really!
 If you wash your clothes, clean your makeup brushes and pretty much any other object that frequently comes in contact with your body, then you should understand that your hairbrush also needs cleaning!

 Dirt and oil get lodged into the tiny spaces of your hairbrush.
 And if you let it sit that way, all you’re doing is putting your hair in a merry-go-round.

 Hold down the middle of your hair and gently brush the ends and tips to detangle them, and slowly work your way up, instead of starting at your roots.

-Your scalp pores are more delicate and open after a good wash, if you tug your hair by combing it when it’s wet, it will cause your hair to fall out.
+Your scalp pores are more delicate and open after a good wash, if you tug your hair by combing it when it’s wet, it will cause hair to fall out as well as split ends.
 By starting at the tips, you will prevent any tugging on the roots and it will help you a great deal!

-3. Avoid Playing With Your Hair
+3. Avoid Playing With Your Locks

 Lock twirling, head-scratching, running fingers through your hair — the more you play with your hair, the worse it will look.
-I know how hard it is to resist but, brushing and touching your hair frequently will stimulate oil glands.
+I know how hard it is to resist, but, brushing and touching your hair frequently will stimulate oil glands.

 4. Use Oil/Blotting Paper

 Blotting paper for oily hair is an actual thing!
 Thanks to a certain Nunzio Saviano, there’s a way to absorb all the excess oils on your scalp without overly washing your hair.

-It’s made out of rice paper sheets that are infused with a proprietary powder formula that works to absorb excess oil from hair without weighing it down or adding a dull, powdery residue.
+Made out of rice paper, the sheets are infused with a proprietary powder formula that works to absorb excess oil from hair without weighing it down or adding a dull, powdery residue.

 5. Wear It Down

 Although for those with really straight hair, it won’t hurt to wear it up right away, since the oil will run down and spread quicker since the route is straight and smooth.

-6. Air Dry
+6. Air Dry your Hair

 Styling irons and heated blow dryers are great shortcuts.
-Although they can also make your hair look greasy faster.
+Although, they can also make your hair look greasy faster.
 Especially after using them in high-heat settings.
-Your scalp will think it’s been dried out and will act to quickly moisten it up resulting in grease quickly.
+Your scalp will think it’s been dried out and will act to moisten it up resulting in grease quickly.

 7. Condition Your Tips

 This trick will also focus the conditioner’s moisturising properties on the parts of your hair that don’t get enough of it.
 Especially when you have wavy or curly hair down, but have an oily scalp.
 It also puts more care onto your split ends!

 8. Skip The Alcohol & Go For Tea Tree Oil, Apple Cider or Aloe Vera

-Opt for tea tree oil, apple cider vinegar, and aloe vera that can do just as good of a job minus the disadvantages of alcohol.
+Opt for tea tree oil, apple cider vinegar, and aloe vera which can do just as good of a job minus the disadvantages of alcohol.

 Apple cider vinegar has astringent properties that help remove excess oil from the skin, including your scalp.
 When properly diluted, an apple cider vinegar hair rinse may help balance the pH of the scalp, prevent hair product buildup, and maintain proper oil balance.

 Tea tree oil is also good for dandruff which can be a part of oily hair.
 It has antibacterial properties, reduces itchiness and improves greasiness.